update: 25-05-2024

 and many others…

-the Viewer displays on OpenStreetMap, the location corresponding to the geographical coordinates declared for an Item (for example a city) and the locations corresponding to the geographical coordinates declared for a set of Items obtained by a SPARQL query.
 For example, on the page of the Rue de la Paix in Paris, there are two maps: a map with the location of the street and a map with all the house numbers of this street in early Nineteenth century.
 The second map is the product of a SPARQL query.

-The SPARQL query service in the Viewer provides a model.
+The FactGrid viewer also includes a SPARQL query service in the Viewer with a model.
 It must be used in the same way as the FactGrid query service, keeping the two bottom lines (introduced by BIND) in order to generate for each returned item a ?viewer link to the Viewer.

 The Viewer can be improved.
 Feel free to comment.
 Any suggestions are welcome at bbelhoste@gmail.com.